lmuench/react-hash-router/README.md

 Type: `array`

 An array of pure functions (one argument, one return value) intended for modifying the prop value

+#### effects
+Type: `array`

+An array of functions which receive the plug-modified prop as their first argument and produce side-effects (e.g. dispatch a Redux action)

 ## demo
 Sources in `src/demo`